 In addition, the blade sweeps quieter and softer along the mast.
 This reduces the low-frequency noise.
-Due to the noise nuisance, Germany has increased the minimal distance between wind farm and habitation from 400 to 1000 meters.
-At sea it is perhaps more relevant that the mast has fewer vibrations.
+Due to the noise nuisance, Germany has increased the minimal distance between wind farms and habitation from 400 to 1000 meters.
+At sea, it is perhaps more relevant that the mast has fewer vibrations.
 The fewer vibrations, the fewer vibrations propagate through the water.
 That benefits marine life.

 Furthermore, the other turbines will have less trouble with turbulence.
 The nearby turbines wear faster due to these forces.
 Sometimes bearings, drive shafts or gearboxes must be replaced after a few years.
 According to calculations, the service life of bearings could increase from three to five years with our tips.
 At the same time, it means that we could extend the economic life of a wind farm."

 How far are you now?

 “The design is ready.
 We are about to apply for a worldwide patent.
 We are now in the Proof of Concept phase: prove in practice that the model calculations are correct.
 We are looking for a suitable location to test the Infinite Wing in the field.
 We want to test our blade tip in an existing wind farm to measure exactly what the influence of our blade tip on efficiency, noise and nearby wind turbines is under different weather conditions, wind speeds and temperatures.